kontent-ai/delivery-sdk-php/README.md

 - `PropertyMapperInterface` (optional) - to change the default behavior of property mapping (the default property translation works like this: 'content_type' -> 'contentType')
 - `ValueConverterInterface` (optional) - to change the way content element types are mapped to PHP types
 - `ContentLinkUrlResolverInterface` (optional) - to change the way the links in rich text elements are resolved see [Resolving links to content items](https://github.com/Kentico/delivery-sdk-php/wiki/Resolving-links-to-content-items).
-- `InlineModularContentResolverInterface` (optional) - to change the way the inline modular items in rich text elements are resolved see [Modular content items resolving in Rich text](https://github.com/Kentico/delivery-sdk-php/wiki/Modular-content-items-resolving-in-Rich-text).
+- `InlineLinkedItemsResolverInterface` (optional) - to change the way the inline linked items in rich text elements are resolved see [Linked content items resolving in Rich text](https://github.com/Kentico/delivery-sdk-php/wiki/Linked-content-items-resolving-in-Rich-text).

 The default implementation of all the interfaces can be found in a class called [`DefaultMapper`](https://github.com/Kentico/delivery-sdk-php/blob/master/src/KenticoCloud/Delivery/DefaultMapper.php).